Wollert

 Wollert features high concentrations of family households, with a higher-than-average median household size

 Family households account for 85.6% of all households, including 55.6% couples with children, 18.8% couples without children, and 10.0% single parent families.
-Non-family households constitute the remaining 14.4%, with lone person households at 12.1% and group households comprising 2.3%.
-The median household size is 3.3 people, larger than the Greater Melbourne average of 2.9.
+Non-family households make up the remaining 14.4%, consisting of 12.1% lone person households and 2.3% group households.
+The median household size is 3.3 people, which is larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households